Eurovision Song Contest 1982: Location

 Harrogate is a spa town in North Yorkshire, England.
 Historically in the West Riding of Yorkshire, the town is a tourist destination and its visitor attractions include its spa waters and RHS Harlow Carr gardens.
 Nearby is the Yorkshire Dales national park and the Nidderdale AONB.
 Harrogate grew out of two smaller settlements, High Harrogate and Low Harrogate, in the 17th century.
 The town became known as 'The English Spa' in the Georgian Era, after its waters were discovered in the 16th century.
 In the 17th and 18th centuries its 'chalybeate' waters (containing iron) were a popular health treatment, and the influx of wealthy but sickly visitors contributed significantly to the wealth of the town.

 The Harrogate International Centre was chosen as the host venue for the contest.
-The grand convention and exhibition centre opened short time prior to the contest, and was the first big event held in the main 2000-seat auditorium.
+The grand convention and exhibition centre opened a short time prior to the contest, and was the first big event held in the main 2000-seat auditorium.
+Only 50 local people would see the contest in person, with most seats filled out with delegations and civic dignitaries.

+Participants

+With 18 participating countries, this was the last Eurovision contest to have such a low number of entries.

+was due to participate in the contest with the song "Sarantapente kopelies" performed by Themis Adamantidis.
+Although drawn to perform in position number 2, Hellenic Broadcasting Corporation (ERT) withdrew a few weeks before the contest.
+According to press reports, Greek Minister of Culture and Sports Melina Mercouri had voiced her opposition to the chosen entry as being too low in quality.